Some financial decisions may seem harmless but you could do serious damage to your credit score if you fail to know what hurts your credit score.

 - Effect on a 780 score – drop in score by 25-45 points

 6. Loan Modification

 Mortgage loan modification is a popular remedy for homeowners facing default and foreclosure.
-Some consumers have experienced a drop in credit scores by as much as 100 points.
-Some lenders will continue to report rolling 30 day late payments to the credit bureau, especially if the loan modification has a trial period.
+Homeowners can experience a drop in credit scores by as much as 100 points.
+What’s worse is that some lenders choose to continue to report rolling 30 day late payments to the credit bureaus, especially if the loan modification has a trial period.